-Sesame seeds: Of coarse, no sesame brittle would be complete without sesame seeds.
+Sesame seeds: Of course, no sesame brittle would be complete without sesame seeds.
 You can also use black sesame seeds or peanuts to create the brittle.

-So I always recommend you start by getting all of the dry ingredients to a fine crumb consistency, and then adding in the wet ingredients.
-This will minimise the chunkiness of the crust, and give you a nice evenly mixed cheesecake crust.
+So I always recommend you start by getting all of the dry ingredients to a fine crumb consistency and then adding in the wet ingredients.
+This will minimize the chunkiness of the crust, and give you a nice evenly mixed cheesecake crust.

 It's no secret by now that cashews create a wonderful vegan alternative to conventional cheesecake fillings.
 But why do we sometimes not get that silky (and I mean smooth without the slightest spec of grit) filling?

 Well, there are a few reasons for that.
 First, you need to make sure that your cashews have been soaked for a minimum of 4 hours.
 But I'll let you in on another secret, you can also soak them in boiled water for just an hour, as the heat will accelerate how quickly they soak in that moisture and soften!
 Now that your cashews have been soaked, you've already made the job twice as easy for your blender!

 Sometimes people ask me if they need an expensive blender to get a creamy cheesecake filling, and while a good quality blender such as a Vitamix will be a reliable investment that will get you amazing results, fast.
 I recognize that not everyone wants or has the capabilities to dish out that much for a kitchen appliance.